malak4822/privacy-policy/html-to-markdown.md

 Based on the applicable laws of your country, you may have the right to request access to the personal information we collect from you, change that information, or delete it.
-To request to review, update, or delete your personal information, please submit a request form by clicking [here](https://app.termly.io/notify/c7fde510-d719-44a7-957f-b08d2dafc667).

-ul { list-style-type: square; } ul > li > ul { list-style-type: circle; } ul > li > ul > li > ul { list-style-type: square; } ol li { font-family: Arial ; }

-This privacy policy was created using Termly's [Privacy Policy Generator](https://termly.io/products/privacy-policy-generator/).